FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 However there are a few things that you can do to reduce your dog's chances of catching worms:

-Some canine worms can also transfer themselves to the human family members.
+Because some canine worms can also transfer themselves to the human family members it's important to know what symptoms to look out for.

 When worms normally found in one species infect another, often the symptoms are quite different.